 The diploma work titled “A Moment of Presence” received an Honorary Mention for the Gerda and Salomo Wuorio Prize, awarded annually by the Association of Finnish Architects.
 We invited the young architect to present her work in her own words.

 The Wuorio Prize went to Meri Wiikinkoski from Aalto University.
 Her thesis was a design work for a gallery building for artist Albert Edelfelt’s atelier museum.
-Read Meri’s presentation (in Finnish) here.
+Read Meri’s presentation (in Finnish) on Archinfo Finland’s site here.
 University of Oulu’s Kristiina Kuusiluoma also received an Honorary Mention for her thesis, which dealt with an experimental building project of rammed earth.
-Read Kristiina’s presentation (in Finnish) here.
+Read Kristiina’s presentation (in Finnish) on Archinfo Finland’s site here.

 A moment of presence – Narratives of real and imagined